Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-It is a direct translation of the following mathematical formula for Hodge star operator.~\footnote{\url{https://ncatlab.org/nlab/show/Hodge+star+operator}}
+It is a direct translation of the following mathematical formula for Hodge star operator~\cite{minHodge}.

-In the above program, the \texttt{df-order} function is a function that returns $n$ when it obtains an $n$-form.
-The \texttt{M.det} function is a function for calculating the determinant of the argument matrix. \texttt{ε} is the Levi-Civita symbols. ``\texttt{\#}'' used in the indices as ``\verb|g_#_#|'' represents a dummy symbol.
-All instances of ``\texttt{\#}'' are treated as different symbols.
-In the writing of a program that deals with high-order tensors, the number of symbols used for indices increases.
-A dummy symbol is introduced to suppress that.
-Using this mechanism makes it easier to distinguish indices that are important in the program, thereby also improving the readability of the program.

-Thus, we can define concisely the operators for differential forms by controlling the completion of omitted indices as the above method.
-We can see the sample programs that use the functions defined above in Egison Mathematics Notebook\footnote{\url{https://www.egison.org/math/}}.
+In the above program, \lstinline{dfOrder} is a function that returns $p$ when it obtains an $p$-form; \lstinline{det} is a function for calculating the determinant of the argument matrix; \lstinline[mathescape]{$\epsilon$} is the Levi-Civita symbols; ``\lstinline{#}'' used in the indices as \lstinline|g_#_#| represents a dummy symbol.
+All instances of ``\lstinline{#}'' are treated as different symbols.
+In a program that deals with high-order tensors, the number of symbols used for indices increases.
+A dummy symbol suppresses that.
+This mechanism makes it easier to distinguish indices, thereby also improves the readability of the program.
+Thus, we can concisely define the operators for differential forms by controlling the completion of omitted indices.
+We can see the sample programs that use the functions defined above in Egison Mathematics Notebook\cite{egisonMath}.

-\subsection{Demonstration}
+\section{Demonstration}

-In this section, we present a program for calculating the Riemann curvature tensor~\cite{fleisch2011student,schutz1980geometrical,ollivier2011visual}, the fourth-order tensor that expresses the curvature of a manifold, to demonstrate our proposal.
-Figure~\ref{fig:inEgison} is the program for calculating the Riemann curvature tensor of $S^2$ using the formula of curvature form.
+This section presents a program for calculating the Riemann curvature tensor~\cite{fleisch2011student,schutz1980geometrical,ollivier2011visual}, in which the fourth-order tensor is necessary to be calculated.
+Figure~\ref{fig:inEgison} is a program for calculating the Riemann curvature tensor of $S^2$ using the formula of curvature form.
+Our language has an interface for Jupyter Notebook~\cite{kluyver2016jupyter}, which renders a evaluation result as mathematical formula.

 In our system, when binding a tensor to a variable, we can specify the type of indices in the variable name.
-For example, we can bind different tensors to ``\verb|$g__|'', ``\verb|$g~~|'', ``\verb|$Γ___|'', and ``\verb|$Γ~__|''.
-This feature is also implemented in Maxima~\cite{maximaWeb}.
-This feature simplifies variable names.

-In Figure~\ref{fig:inEgison}, some of the tensors are bound to a variable with symbolic indices such as ``\verb|$Γ_i_j_k|''.
+For example, we can bind different tensors to \lstinline|$g__|, \lstinline|$g~~|, \lstinline[mathescape]!$\Gamma$___!, and \lstinline[mathescape]!$\Gamma$~__!.
+This feature is also implemented in Maxima~\cite{maximaWeb} and simplifies variable names.
+In Figure~\ref{fig:inEgison}, some of the tensors are bound to a variable with symbolical indices such as \lstinline[mathescape]!$\Gamma$_i_j_k!.
 It is automatically desugared as follows.
-This syntactic sugar renders a program closer to the mathematical expression. \texttt{transpose} is a function for transposing the tensor in the second argument as specified in the first argument.
+This syntactic sugar renders a program closer to the mathematical expression. \lstinline{transpose} is a function for transposing the tensor in the second argument as specified in the first argument.